RolandMarchand/lazarus-manor/content/posts/plot-outline/index.md

 - How do each of those conclusions impact the main story?

 ### Constructing the Climax

+The climax is designed to answer the test from [testing the inner flaw](#testing-the-inner-flaw).
+Use your answers from this section to construct the climax.

 1. **The choice**: during their big showdown, the protagonist is presented with a moral choice by the antagonist.
 There should be no attractive or easy solution.